johnjiangtw0804/look-around/README.md

 For each item purchased from their purchase history, customers can choose the option to use or not use the item for recommendations.

-The technologies used: Golang, MySQL, and JavaScript.
+The technologies used: Golang, Postgres, and JavaScript.

 Contributor: Jonathan Joyce